-2 To qualify for the Postgraduate Diploma in Computer and Information Sciences, a student must achieve 120 points by successfully completing the requirements in the structure below.
+- 2 To qualify for the Postgraduate Diploma in Computer and Information Sciences, a student must achieve 120 points by successfully completing the requirements in the structure below. - 3 A student may substitute up to 30 points with any other postgraduate paper with the approval of the programme leader.

-3 The examination board may grant up to 45 points of prior learning credit.
+4 The examination board may grant up to 45 points of prior learning credit.